karet-org/karet-docs/guide/self-hosting.md

 # Self-hosting

-The fastest way to run Karet on your own hardware is to pull the prebuilt container images from GitHub Container Registry.
-No source checkout, no Rust toolchain, no Node install.
-About 90 seconds from nothing to a running instance.
+To run Karet on your own hardware, pull the prebuilt container images from GitHub Container Registry and start them with Docker Compose.

 ## Prerequisites